Deeplodocus/deeplodocus/docs/tutorials/coco.md

 deeplodocus new-project COCO-with-YOLO
 ```

-## 2. Data Configuration

-### 2.1.
-Include the Dataset

-Make sure the dataset is in the right place.
-After initialising your project and extracting COCO, the data in your project should be structured like this:
+After initialising your project extract the COCO dataset into the data directory of the empty project.
+The resultant structure should look like this:

 ```text
 data